Sincerely, Willis Wayde

-"Sincerely, Willis Wayde" was an American television play broadcast on December 13, 1956, as part of the CBS television series, Playhouse 90.
-It was the 11th episode of the first season of Playhouse 90.
+"Sincerely, Willis Wayde" is an American television play broadcast on December 13, 1956, as part of the CBS television series, Playhouse 90.
+It is the eleventh episode of the first season of Playhouse 90.

 Plot

 An ambitious and ruthless young man utilizes duplicity to climb from poverty to wealth and power.
 Wayde becomes the protege of a mill operator, Henry Harcourt, and courts his daughter, Bess Harcourt.